ylesia-wu/major-outage-prediction/README.md

 * `TIME.OF.DAY`: This is an ordinal feature indicating the hour of the day when the power outage event started.
 It is a categorical variable obtained from the `OUTAGE.START` feature.

 ### Encoding
-* During pre-processing, we used standardizer in sklearn to standardize the `OUTAGE.DURATION` feature.
+* During pre-processing, we used the standardizer in sklearn to standardize the `OUTAGE.DURATION` feature.
 * We used KBinsDiscretizer to bin the ordinal feature `TIME.OF.DAY` into intervals.
 This encoding technique uses one-hot encoding to create binary columns for each unique bin, indicating which bin the `TIME.OF.DAY` value falls in.
 * The 'remainder' parameter in the ColumnTransformer is set to `drop`, which means columns that are not passed in as arguments will be dropped from the model fitting process.